Reitmania/reitmania.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am research fellow in Bernhard Jung's group at the TU Bergakademie Freiberg, Chair of Virtual Reality & Multimedia.
-My research focus is on data visualization and machine learning, especially for the usage of neural networks in prediction and classification of time series.
-During my PhD phase I published in several traffic and informatics related journals and participated in international conferences.
+Currently, my research focus is on synthetic data and virtual sensors for lab-based preparation of ML applications for reality.
+For modeling and data generation I use Blender and own plugins, which I combine with ML algorithms like GANs and AE.
+During my PhD phase I worked on the prediction of complex time series in aviation, especially by LSTMs.
+I published in several traffic and informatics related journals and participated in international conferences.
 In addition to my scientific work I am student of Informatics at the University Hagen and game developer in a small game dev studio in Dresden.

+I am always interested in new contacts for joint work in ML, Computer Vision and Visualization.

 <a id="CV"></a>CV
 ======